calebS24/ZypherFit-Ecommerce/README.md

 - **Product Listings**: View detailed fitness product catalogs with categories and filters.
 - **Responsive Design**: Fully optimized for desktop and mobile devices.
 - **Admin Panel**: Manage products, orders, and user information.
-- **Search and Recommendations**: Find products easily with smart search and personalized recommendations.

 ---